An introduction to $p$-adic $L$-functions: The Iwasawa Main Conjecture

 \subsection{The $\Lambda$-modules arising from Galois theory}

-The following $\Lambda$-modules will be the protagonists of the Galois side of the Main Conjecture; we urge the reader to refer back to this as these objects appear in the text.
-Recall $F_n = \Q(\mu_{p^n})$, and define:
+The following $\Lambda$-modules will be the protagonists of the Galois side of the Main Conjecture; we urge the reader to refer back to the following definitions as these objects appear in the text.
+Recall $F_n = \Q(\mu_{p^n})$, that $\pri_n$ is the unique prime above $p$ in $F_n$, and other similar notation from \S\ref{sec:coleman map notation}.
+Then define

 and set

 Finally, define

 These modules fit into the following diagram of field extensions: